Dru-Mara/EvalNE/docs/source/description.rst

     - Weighted L1
     - Weighted L2

-- Any sklearn binary classifier can be used as a LP algorithm
-- Implements several accuracy metrics.
+- Can use any sklearn classifier for LP/NR/NC tasks
 - Includes parameter tuning subroutines
+- Implements several evaluation metrics
+- AUC and PR curves can be provided as output
+- Includes routines to generate tabular output and easily parse it to Latex tables